molgenis/capice-resources/README.md

 ## Making train-test and validation VCF files

-Download the latest public GRCh37 [VKGL](https://vkgl.molgeniscloud.org/menu/main/background) and [Clinvar](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/) datasets and simply supply them to `train-data-creator`.
+Obtain the latest public GRCh38 VKGL (from the cluster) and [Clinvar](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/) datasets and simply supply them to `train-data-creator`.
 For further details, use `trian-data-creator -h`.

 ## VEP